-Worth recalling it.
-It mainly imposes few restrictions on the binary files type, target processor type as:
+[(R1)]: Worth recalling it.
+It mainly imposes few restrictions on the binary

 - the binary format must be understood by GDB (to find debugging information).
 Elf, Coff and A.out are the main formats currently supported.
 Elf/Dwarf 2.0 binary support will be our main target as they are the preferred format for Intel and PowerPC processors.
-No change in GDB will be required for other binaries except may be a new configuration file changing the binary/debug file format, - the processor must be supported for disassemble/step instruction command. - the target system must be supported.
+No change in GDB will be required for other binaries except may be a new configuration file changing the binary/debug file format, - the processor must be supported for disassemble/step instruction command, - the target system must be supported.
 As far as I know RTEMS is not currently officially supported anyway,